DirtBagXon/hypseus-singe/README.md

 A *bezel* based alternate is also available via: `-scorebezel`

 The scorepanel, or bezel, can be positioned using `-scorepanel_position x y` - *Window Managers* may influence placement of the panel, *scorebezel* is not under their influence.
-The `-scorebezel_alpha` argument is a transparency option for the bezel based scoreboard.

 ## Singe